ezWeb-Solution/ezWeb_milestone_2/README.md

 ## Current Workflow
 ![Workflow2](https://user-images.githubusercontent.com/52826683/170938710-5419e72c-cbbf-4113-b394-90356ea8d6f7.jpg)

-Currently we are using the following tech stack: <br>
-Telegram bot - Python <br>
-Payment - Stripe <br>
-ezWeb database - Google Sheet (To be changed to Firebase shortly) <br>
-ezWeb backend - Node.js / Express.js <br>
-Website - Wordpress / PHP / Javscript <br>
-Server - DigitalOcean Cloud <br>
  <br>
-Telegram bot serves as the user interface and collects user input -> Input is stored in ezWeb database & sent to ezWeb backend -> ezWeb backend processes the input and carry out necessary actions such as creation of website or CRUD operations for individual sites
+The Telegram bot serves as the user interface and collects user input -> Input is then stored in the ezWeb database & sent to ezWeb's backend -> ezWeb backend processes the input and carry out necessary actions such as creation of website or CRUD operations for individual sites
  <br>
 Illustrating this in the relationship below: <br>
 Telegram Bot <---> ezWeb Backend <---> ezWeb Server